Tomas-Kaiser/docker_tutorial/README.md

 ### Excluding Files & Directories

-To exclude files & directories we have to create a file .dockerignore.
+To exclude files & directories we have to create a file `.dockerignore`.
 It is similar to .gitignore

 ### Running Commands